 Uganda is at the center of Africa’s refugee crisis.
-Bordering the conflict zones of the Democratic Republic of Congo and South Sudan, the country has seen a flood of refugees in recent years.
-Since 2016, Uganda has absorbed more than a million refugees, mostly women and children, and now hosts more refugees than any country in the world except Turkey.
+Bordering the conflict zones of the Democratic Republic of Congo and South Sudan, the country has absorbed 1.5 million displaced people since 2016.
+Uganda hosts more refugees than any country in the world after Turkey and Colombia.

-After difficult journeys to safety, refugees arriving in Uganda are faced with a new set of hardships: Trying to establish homes and livelihoods where they have no social connections.
-Those who are placed in urban areas struggle to find a community to accept them; many have no choice but to work illegally.
-Refugee settlement camps are notoriously risky places for women.
-The mere act of fetching water or firewood for the day can take them over long distances, exposing women to the threat of sexual trauma.
+After difficult journeys to safety, refugees face new hardships establishing homes and livelihoods where they have no social connections and may not be welcomed.
+Many have no choice but to work illegally.
+Refugee settlement camps are notoriously risky places for women and girls–daily chores such as fetching water or firewood can expose them to violence and sexual trauma.
+Up to 40% of refugee populations experience depression.

-Through partnerships with aid organizations working in northern Uganda, we aim to treat depression in some 7,000 refugee women from 2019 to 2022, with another 29,000 children and young people subsequently thriving because their mothers are now depression-free.
-With their mental health restored, these women and their families have the chance to go on to live healthy, productive, satisfying lives.
+We aim to treat depression in some 33,000 refugee women and youth from 2023-2025, with another 132,000 children and young people subsequently thriving because their mothers are now depression-free.
+With their mental health restored, refugee women and their families have the chance to go on to live healthy, productive, and satisfying lives.